How to Change Your Chromecast to a New Wi-Fi Network

 If your existing network is active, you’re merely switching Chromecast from one to another.

 - Make sure that Chromecast and the HDTV are on and functional.
-Then open the Google Home app from your Android or iPhone.
+Open the Android Google Home app or the iPhone Google Home app, depending on your device.

 - There’s a three-bar menu icon at the top-left corner of your screen—tap on it and choose “Devices” from the menu.